 MINING.COM’s inaugural index shows nickel setting a new monthly record at the end of last year, despite the sharp retreat in prices since September.

-The increasing use of nickel rich cathodes also means its contribution to the value mix has almost doubled in a year to more than 18%.
+The increasing use of nickel rich cathodes also means its contribution to the value mix now exceeds 50%.

-As nickel-rich chemistries increasingly dominate the EV market, the average sales weighted value of nickel on a per vehicle basis is rising sharply – to over $100 in December from $67 a year earlier or from less than a quarter of the cost of the cathode’s cobalt to half that.
+As nickel-rich chemistries increasingly dominate the EV market, the average sales weighted value of nickel on a per vehicle basis is rising sharply – to nearly $500 in December from the $300s at the beginning of the year earlier on par with cobalt costs.

-The combined value of lithium, graphite, cobalt and nickel based on sales weighted average deployed per vehicle was under $600.
+The combined value of lithium, graphite, cobalt and nickel based on sales weighted average deployed per vehicle landed at $1,000 at the end of 2019

-When prices were peaking in early 2018 those raw materials cost more than $1,500 per vehicle.
+When prices were peaking in early 2018 those raw materials cost more than nearly $1,900 per vehicle.
 Not the battery, just the raw materials.

 In the longer run, nickel for batteries could be as big a market as for stainless steel, which would be equivalent to gold’s use in electronics, becoming a $100 billion industry, from an afterthought today.